Skip to main content

 • l – load boot file

-• v - print boot logo with version
+• v – show boot logo and version

 • d adrs[,n] – display memory